agc93/downlink/docfx/doc/dev/developers.md

 ### Extension points

-Downlink does include some specifically designed extensions points, but the  `IRemoteStorage` and `ISchemeClient` interfaces are the ones most developers will be interacting with, and are explained in more detail below.
+Downlink does include some specifically designed extensions points, such as the `IRemoteStorage`, `IPatternMatcher` and `ISchemeClient` interfaces.
+Working with these interfaces is explained in more detail below, and in the other documents available on the left.

 ## Storage